aruntheja-3/Ansible-Practice/README.md

 ### A couple disclaimers:

 * Ubuntu 14.04 is being used here.
-You should be able to follow along with any distribution though.
-Just remember, you need to use `yum` instead of `apt`
+You should be able to follow along with any distribution though
 * Root/sudo privileges are necessary
 * This tutorial is aimed towards Linux and Ansible beginners